NLS-Digital-Scholarship/collections-as-data/README.md

 # collections-as-data
-Analysis of NLS collections as data, including metadata and OCR-generated text.
+Exploratory analysis of NLS collections as data, including metadata and digitized text.

+To explore these collections in live Jupyter Notebooks, [open them here in Binder](https://mybinder.org/v2/gh/NLS-Digital-Scholarship/collections-as-data/b279687e53ea652eca0d1a2c583238a1baaca89b)

 ### About
 This repository explores datasets from the National Library of Scotland's Data Foundry using Jupyter Notebooks.
 The Notebooks provide introductions to NLS collection data suitable for those with or without experience programming.
 For an introduction to using Jupyter Notebooks, please refer to Tim Sherratt's GLAM Workbench: https://glam-workbench.github.io/getting-started/

-To explore these collections in live Jupyter Notebooks, [open them here in Binder](https://mybinder.org/v2/gh/NLS-Digital-Scholarship/collections-as-data/b279687e53ea652eca0d1a2c583238a1baaca89b)

 ### Collection 1: Britain and UK Handbooks
 [Visit an exploration of this collection in a static Jupyter Notebook](https://nbviewer.jupyter.org/github/NLS-Digital-Scholarship/collections-as-data/blob/main/Britain_and_UK_Handbooks_as_Data.ipynb)